vicent-dev/ddd/README.md

 //init service provider
 sp := ddd.NewServiceProvider()

+/*
-//add services.
+add services.
 Maybe a good practice that name of service were a function/property of the same service.
-We could force implementation of X interface but prefered freedom of services.
+We could force implementation of X interface but prefered freedom of any type of services.
+*/

 sp.Register("function_service", func() string {
     return "my function service"